List of BBC test cards: Test Card E (later Test Card C)

-Test Card E was a television test card designed in 1964 and made to accommodate the 625-line system on BBC2, as opposed to the 405-line system of Test Card D. However, depending on the source, Test Card E was either reported to have lasted for only one day or for up to a month before being withdrawn.
-Test Card E was thereafter replaced by a modified version of Test Card C, which lasted on BBC2 until 1967 when the colour Test Card F was introduced.
-The modified Test Card C also aired on BBC1 (with the BBC1 logo replacing the "BBC2 625 LINES" caption) until it was similarly replaced by Test Card F around 1969–1972.
+Test Card E was a television test card designed in 1964 and made to accommodate the 625-line system on BBC2, as opposed to the 405-line system of Test Card D. However, Test Card E lasted for only four and a half days before being withdrawn.
+Test Card E was thereafter replaced by a modified version of Test Card C, which lasted on BBC2 until December 1964, the illustrated version of Test Card C shown here replaced the first version, and was discontinued in September 1969, and when the colour Test Card F was introduced in July 1967, Test Card C was only shown between 9.00 and 9.58 a.m.

+A version of the modified Test Card C also aired on BBC1 and BBC 2 from November 1969 (with the BBC1 and BBC 2 logos replacing the "BBC2 625 LINES" caption).
+This modified Test Card C also had versions where Reduced Power also appeared in the ident box.
+This version of Test Card C was last used in February 1975, and was only ever generated locally at the transmitter.
 Test Card E did however see later usage by RTÉ in Ireland and RTP in Portugal alongside Test Card D.